 History

-The first students were boys from the nearby town, Pisa.
-The students were taught the differences between the various kind of leather, the methods to cut leather by hand, and to create a variety of leather items from handbags, briefcases, and other small leather goods.
-Gifted students learned how to make desk sets, book bindings, and jewelry cases along with the art of gilding leather using 22-carat gold.
+The very first students were boys from the nearby town of Pisa.
+These students were taught the differences between the various kinds of leather, the methods of hand leather cutting, and how to create a variety of leather items, including handbags, briefcases, and other small leather goods.
+Gifted students learned how to make desk sets, book bindings, jewelry cases, and gilding leather using 22-carat gold.

-With the passing of the two founding fathers; Silvano Casini and Marcello Gori in 2003, the vision of the school lives on through Marcello Gori’s family.
-Marcello Gori’s three daughters, Laura, Francesca, and Barbara, and grandson Tommaso (Laura’s son) manage Scuola del Cuoio.
+With the passing of the two founding fathers in 2003, the vision of the school lives on.
+Marcello Gori’s three daughters, Laura, Francesca, and Barbara, and grandson Tommaso (Laura’s son) now manage Scuola del Cuoio.

 Our Visit

-Once you walk in, you are welcomed by the main store.
-You are welcome to go down the hallway and watch some of the students and employees at work.
+Once you climb the steps, you walk into the main store.
+In addition, you can go down the hallway and watch some of the students and employees at work.

 Gary purchased a wallet and we bought a small coin purse for our youngest daughter Ally, purple of course.
 Anything you purchase at the school can be initialed in gold, silver, or just embossed for free.
 Even the beautiful pocketbooks a.k.a purses, and bags.
 We had both items done and the guy was so personable about getting his picture taken.
 You can tell he takes pride in his work.